 Start at the station in Penzance and head east along the Coast Path (take the path shared by the cycle path inland of the sea wall, alongside the railway.
 Soon you’ll have views across Mounts Bay to St Michael’s Mount.
 The largely flat path is suitable for wheels of all types and will take you past Long Rock beach and then the Bird Reserve at Marazion, which in autumn attracts rare migrants and flocks of swallows, and in spring nesting birds.
 You’ll also find the Marazion Hotel and Cutty Sark restaurant for a bite to eat as well as several pubs.
 If the tide is out, the causeway to St Michael’s Mount is exposed and depending on your wheels is always a fun exploration.
 There is also a bus back to Penzance.

 This circular walk is billed as being accessible, but it will definitely depend on your wheels – you wouldn’t want to take kids on bikes, for example.
 Start at the village car park at Pendeen, past Geevor Tin Mine and head for the coast path, before passing Botallack Count House (this is prime Poldark country) and following the lanes back up to the car park – see here for more details.
 Note, it’s possible to hire a Tramper all-terrain mobility scooter, provided by Countryside Mobility SW at Levant mine.

 Bude Canal (3.7 miles)

 The tow path walk alongside Bude Canal (Britain’s most westerly canal) is another wheel friendly favourite.
 Gentle to moderate, you’ll be walking alongside mostly canoes and kayaks rather than the original boats transporting sand.
 A Tramper all-terrain mobility scooter is available for hire from Whalesborough Farm.
-Passes Bude Marshes where in autumn over-wintering birds arrive.
+Passes Bude Marshes so take your binoculars for some bird watching.